halesc/epa-echo-project/README.md

 The second button is 'Transform Data'.
 This processes the data so that the models in the application can use it to model.
 This will create a new file in the /processed/ directory.

 Finally there is a button to retrain the demographic model.
 Note this is usually retrained when the application is opened for the first time.
 This will create a new file in the /models/ directory.

+## Developer Notes

+For local testing update local to local paths. `app/` --> `EPA-ECHO-PROJECT/` (or what ever you names the folder locally)

+if you need to inspect the container, run in PowerShell: open interactive terminal `docker exec -it capstone /bin/bash`

+if you need to move files arround:
+`docker cp container_id:/path/to/container/file_or_directory /path/on/host`

+#### Recommend work flow

+1. Update the paths to local dir `app/` --> `EPA-ECHO-PROJECT/`
+2. at root `python src/extracting.py` (Create raw data folder)
+3. `python src/preprocessing.py`
+4. `python src/modeling.py`
+5. Make you code changes and test locally.
+6. Once happy with changes just revert `EPA-ECHO-PROJECT/` --> `app/`
+7. Deploy container for full test